 We greatly appreciate faculty/staff who encourage students to utilize our services and who partner with us to help students make wise career choices.
 Please review the information we have prepared on this web page.
 For additional information, see the "students

 Have you been to our Career and Calling office

 ?
 Come by and visit us above the HBU Bookstore in the Student Life suite.
 We would be happy to show you the wealth of information available for students and hear of ways that we can assist you.
 Contact us

 If you would like to schedule a class presentation on life calling as well as career and employment related topics, please contact us

 We ask that all work study positions be posted on Hire a Husky.
 We have a number of students who are seeking work study positions and would love the opportunity to interview in your area.
 By posting through Hire a Husky, this provides a central location for students to view job descriptions and provides you with opportunities to view student resumes and/or profiles.
 If you have questions about payment for work study eligible students, please contact Financial Services

 See our calendar of Career and Calling events

 Hire a Husky

-HBU Faculty and Staff are encouraged to register in "Hire a Husky" so they can receive e-mails about upcoming Career and Calling events and new job postings from our employers.
-Passing this type of information on to their advisees and classes helps ensure our students are well informed about internship and job opportunities available.
-Faculty and Staff members, after registering for "Hire a Husky", can also upload student worker positions and make them available to students looking to be hired.
-Registered members may also browse through resumes posted by HBU Students.
-E-mail us today to get registered in Hire a Husky.
+HBU faculty and staff are encouraged to register on "Hire a Husky" and receive e-mails about upcoming Career and Calling events as well as new job postings from our employers.
+Passing this type of information on to their advisees and classes will help to ensure that our students are well informed about available internship and job opportunities.
+After registering for "Hire a Husky", you can also upload student worker positions and make them available to students seeking to be hired.
+Registered members may also browse through resumes posted by HBU students.
+Check out the link in the box on your right to begin your registration.
 Already registered?
 Log on now.

 Letters of Recommendation